 Stay overnight in Lhasa

-In the morning, you are heading to Drepung monastery, which means Monastery of Rice Heaps in the Tibetan language.
-It’s a white magnificent construction that looks also like rice heaps in the distance.
-Drepung monastery is the largest Tibetan Buddhist monastery, where lived more than 10 thousand monks before Tibet's liberation.
+In the morning, you are heading to Drepung Monastery, which means Monastery of Rice Heaps in the Tibetan language.
+It’s a white magnificent building complex that looks also like rice heaps in the distance.
+Drepung monastery is the largest Tibetan Buddhist monastery, where lived more than 10 thousand monks in the past.

-In the afternoon, tourists will pay a visit to Sera Monastery, which is one of the “great three” Gelug monasteries of Tibet.
+In the afternoon, you will pay a visit to Sera Monastery, which is one of the “great three” Gelug monasteries of Tibet.
 Monks debate from around 3pm to 5 pm.
-It’s very attractive even if you don’t understand what they are talking about at all.
-If the debate is not your type, you can also see the three sand Mandalas and colorful Rock Painting of Buddha inside the monastery.
-Besides, the sight in the Sera Monastery is quite good because you can see wild roses around.
+If the debate is not your type, you can also see the three sand Mandalas and colorful Rock Paintings of Buddha.
+Besides, the sight here is quite good because you can see wild roses around.
 That’s why people also call it “the court of wild rose”.

 Stay overnight in Lhasa

 You will go to Gyantse from Lhasa today.

 Firstly, you can have a glimpse of Yamdroktso Lake on the way to Kampala pass (4790m).
 This is the holy lake surrounded by plenty of snow-capped mountains.
 And special views of Holy Mount Nyenchen Khangsar ( 7191m)---the highest mountain near Lhasa, comes out later soon.

 You will see the Korala Glacier when we pass it on the roadside.
 After hanging pray flag at Simila Mountain pass, we will arrive in Gyantse, the third largest city in Tibet after Lhasa and Shigatse.